Numancia, Aklan

-Numancia is bounded on the east by Kalibo, the north by the Sibuyan Sea, the west by Makato, and the south by Lezo.

 History

 The original name of Numancia is Majanos.
 The name Majanos, of Malayan in origin, could mean "lowland" for this is the only town in the Province of Aklan that has no highland or even a small hill.
 From Numancia one can view the mountain of Majaas with its peak shaped like a sarok or sadok.
 The name Madyaas could have been a derivative of the word mataas meaning "high".

 When the ten Malay Datus arrived from Borneo, they bought the island of Panay, formerly called the Aninipay from the Aeta Chief Marikudo.
 The transaction was known as the barter of Panay, Datu Puti gave a sarok to Marikudo and the gold necklace of Kapinagan, and wife of Datu Puti was given to Maniwangtiwan, the wife of Marikudo.
 There were other goods involved in the transaction and Marikudo gave the lowland area to Datu Puti and members of his party while Marikudo and his tribe occupied the high lands or the hills and the mountains.

-In about the year 1213 A.D. after having explored the whole island, the Malay leaders met and organized the Madjaas Confederacy or the Katilingban it Madjaas.
+During the 13th century. after having explored the whole island, the Malay leaders met and organized the Madjaas Confederacy or the Katilingban it Madjaas.
 They divided the islands in three sakops or provinces and naming them Akean, Hantik and Irong-Irong.
 Sumakwel was assigned as head of Hantik, Bangkaya was assigned as head of Akean, and Paiburong was assigned as head of Irong-Irong.
 Sumakwel who was the senior among the three heads was chosen by popular votes to head the confederation.

 The capitals of each sakop or province are the following: Bugasong in Hantik, Ogtom in Irong-Irong and Madjanos in Akean.
 Since Sumakwel was the first punu-an of the Madjaas Confederacy, Bugasong was the first capital of Panay.

 Many historical accounts have different versions about the exact locations of the first settlement established by Bangkaya in Aklan.
 In Numancia there is still the small river called Madjanos that serves the boundary between Marianos and Languinbanwa.
 This river used to be wide and navigable.
 According to the old folks, sailboats used to sail up to this river but because of floods, mudflows and silting, it became narrow and shallow.